Manphibian: Fictional character biography

-Back at Monster Metropolis, Manphibian was badly injured from the battle and was bandaged up.
-After FrankenCastle was healed, Manphibian led FrankenCastle to Monster Metropolis' cells where the captive members of the Hunter of Monster Special Force soldiers are being held and did not know what to do with them.
-As no court would prosecute them, Manphibian asked FrankenCastle what should be done with them.
-As FrankenCastle handed Manphibian a gun and walked away, Manphibian had no intent to use it on them.
-Following FrankenCastle's rampage in Tokyo, Manphibian was with the Legion of Monsters when it comes to helping Elsa Bloodstone lure FrankenCastle to Monster Island.

-Manphibian and Morbius helped N'Kantu, the Living Mummy and Werewolf by Night capture the Dimensional Man.
-Elsa Bloodstone teleported into Monster Metropolis with a dead monster that was taken into custody.
-It was soon revealed that the dead monster was corrupted by a powerful force.
+Manphibian's children couldn't join Manphibian in Monster Metropolis as their bodies need clean water and the catacombs near Monster Metropolis have a short supply of clean water.
+After Punisher was killed by Wolverine's son Daken, Manphibian was present when the Moloids brought Punisher's remains to Morbius, who revived Punisher as a Frankenstein's monster-like creature called FrankenCastle.

 When Red Hulk journeyed to Monster Metropolis, Manphibian helped Red Hulk and Werewolf by Night overcome panicked monsters in order to stop the ghost of Doc Samson's bad side.
 Manphibian and the Legion of Monsters helped Red Hulk and Doctor Strange defeat the ghost of Doc Samson's bad side.

 Manphibian joined the Legion of Monsters into evacuating Brownville so that Morbius can confront Rose who is wielding a makeshift Ultimate Nullifier.
 Manphibian was the one who kept Morbius' friend Becky Barnes safe.
 Following Morbius' wish that Becky Barnes would be kept safe, Manphibian carried Becky Barnes away from the wreckage to keep her safe.

 Manphibian was one of several beings (along with the Uncanny Avengers) captured by Mojo to appear in one of Mojo's films.
 He was paired up with Blade, Doctor Strange, Ghost Rider, Man-Thing, and Satana as the Avengers of the Supernatural.

-As part of the All-New, All-Different Marvel event, Manphibian appears as a member of S.T.A.K.E.'s Howling Commandos.
+In All-New, All-Different Marvel, Manphibian appears as a member of S.T.A.K.E.'s Howling Commandos.

 Manphibian was with the Howling Commandos at the time when they help Old Man Logan rescue Jubilee from Dracula.